 If you are like many high school students, your hectic schedule leaves little time for ACT or SAT preparation.
 Between sports, extracurriculars, and course work, how will you succeed on the crucial next step in your academic career?
 These tests determine where the next several years of your life will go.
 Of course, dedicated practice and study is recommended for the most dramatic score increases on the ACT and SAT.
 However, there are several options for even the most active students.

-Study on the go
+Study on the Go

-The SAT has 4 sections, each of which is 65-minutes, 55-minutes, 35-minutes, or 25 minutes long, depending on the section.
-The ACT has 4 sections, which are 60-minutes, 45-minutes, or 35-minutes long.
+The SAT has 4 sections.
+Each of is 65-minutes, 55-minutes, 35-minutes, or 25 minutes long, depending on the section.
+The ACT has 4 sections and lasts 35, 40, or 60 minutes.
 Take a timed section several times a week to learn the “feel” of the clock and to practice with real questions.
 You can find free official ACT and SAT tests here, which you can print and take as your schedule allows.

-Take a course
+Take a Course